Skip to main contentSkip to footer content

 Public Forums on Campus

-If the campus has a public forum designated for free speech purposes available throughout the year, the college cannot restrict its use during the holiday season to prevent the display of holiday symbols or messages.
-Such actions have been deemed impermissible content-based restrictions on speech.
+If the campus has a public forum designated for free speech purposes available throughout the year, the college cannot restrict its use to prevent the display of holiday symbols or messages.
 However, college policies that reasonably limit use of public areas in time, place and manner still apply, including quiet hours during study and exam periods.

 References

-Language used with permission, University of Wisconsin System
+Décor Language excerpted with permission, University of Wisconsin System